allenc125789/firefox-limit-mem/README.md

 >[!NOTE]
 >This can be applied to other programs in linux.
-Essentially, just replace any line conercing firefox with the desired program when using this script.
+Essentially, just replace any line concerning firefox with the desired program when using this script.
 I only used Firefox in this script as it's a common resource hog on my smaller linux devices.

 [^1]: https://bbs.archlinux.org/viewtopic.php?pid=2006208#p2006208